Asbestos Testing Service

-Since even short-term exposure to asbestos can cause permanent damage to your health, asbestos testing for your Ottawa or Montreal property is not just important, it’s also necessary.
+Since even short-term exposure to asbestos can cause permanent damage to your health, asbestos testing is not just important, it’s also necessary.

 In 2016, the Canadian government announced that it will be banning all asbestos and asbestos-containing products by 2018.
 Finally, this ban took in effect as of 30th of December, 2018, with exemptions.

-If you’re worried about asbestos in your home or place of work, call Mold Busters today and book an asbestos test in Ottawa.
+If you’re worried about asbestos in your home or place of work, call Mold Busters today and book an asbestos test.
 We also provide complete asbestos testing services and asbestos abatement in Montreal.